RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_3_Notes.md

 **SIEM Tools:** Used to analyze log data to monitor critical activities.

+SIEM tools must be configured and customized to meet each organization's unique security needs.

  # SIEM Dashboards

 **SIEM tools** can be used to create dashboards.
 These dashboards help security analysts quickly access their security information as charts, graphs, or tables.